hyperledger-gerrit-archive/fabric-test/README.md

 ### Set up git hooks and git review (Optional)

-If you are new to fabric-test repository, and if you plan to make changes to the tests and scripts herein, then after cloning the fabric-test repo, set up the git hooks and install and configure git review.
+If you are new to fabric-test repository, and if you plan to make some changes to the tests and scripts herein, then after cloning the fabric-test repo, set up the git hooks and install and configure git review.
 In the following statements, replace < LFID > with your
 Linux Foundation Account ID.

 ```